 Mercury can be regenerated.
 One method uses nitric acid, a second was electrolysis and another uses sodium carbonate.
-It was suggested that a review should be done larger mining companies to see what they do with used mercury.
+It was suggested that larger mining companies to see what they do with used mercury.
 There needs to be a mechanism to deal with used mercury.
 Appropriate disposal methods where applicable should be investigated.
 Elemental mercury is very insoluble in water.